 It is simply more cost-effective and rewarding to participate as a legitimate miner.
 This is because each time a miner successfully solves a puzzle and adds a new block, the system rewards them with a certain amount of Bitcoin.
 The solution or “proof of their work” is then shared and verified by other miners as they add the same block to their copies of the distributed ledger.

 How does PoS work?

 The Proof of Stake model is an alternative designed to counter the extreme resources and costs associated with PoW.
 Rather than relying on excessive levels of arbitrary work in the form of computations and complex calculations to secure the network, this option only requires participants to store and lock away some of their funds.

-Validators in a PoS Model
+What are the Validators in a PoS Model?